MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 0. 65,000 IDs for biomes, A biome is defined per gride space, allowing for vertical biomes.

 0. Community controlled and community ran.
-Freedom of gameplay

 0. Open source and gratis, as well most modules.